 Fluvial flood risks (also referred to as riverine flood risks) are caused when the stage of a river, creek, or stream exceeds the elevation of its banks.
 NYC's inland areas were historically drained by a dense network of streams, nearly all of which were filled, with their flow redirected to subterranean stormwater sewers by the mid-20th century (Figure 1).
-Remaining freshwater stream channels include the Bronx River, Valley Stream (which flows along the eastern edge of the city and is the head of Jamaica Bay), and small inland creeks in Staten Island.
-These streams provide critical freshwater habitat within the city but can cause flooding when their water levels rise above bankfull stage (e.g. the water level in a creek or stream at which flood risks within the city are mapped in the Special Flood Hazard Area (100-year floodplain) maps provided by FEMA, along with coastal flood hazards (FEMA, 2007, 2013).
+Remaining freshwater stream channels include the Bronx River, Valley Stream (which flows along the eastern edge of the city and is the head of Jamaica Bay), and small inland creeks in Staten Island and eastern Queens.
+These streams provide critical freshwater habitat within the city but can cause flooding when their water levels rise above bankfull stage (e.g. the water level in a creek or stream at which flooding of the banks begins to occur) during both cloudbursts and longer duration rain events.
+Fluvial flood risks within the city are mapped in the Special Flood Hazard Area (100-year floodplain) maps provided by FEMA, along with coastal flood hazards (FEMA, 2007, 2013).